andrewpeck/l0mdt-hdl-design/README.md

 Hog dictates the basic directory structure, please see [this](https://gitlab.cern.ch/hog/Hog).

-Functionalities of this project will be implemented as libraries.
+Functionalities of this project will be implemented as "libraries".
 "Competing" modules (e.g. CSF and LSF) must have equivalent levels and port structure.
-An initial suggestion of libraries (as named in Hog) follows (naming should be improved):
+An initial incomplete suggestion of libraries follows (naming can be improved):

 ```
 /shared